-If Lending Club offers a loan rate and you accept the terms, you then complete a loan listing that will go on the site for investors to fund.
-Lending Club itself does not actually make loans but offers investors the opportunity to loan you money and earn the interest on proceeds.
+If Personal Loans offers a loan rate and you accept the terms, you then complete a loan listing that will go on the site for investors to fund.
+The bad credit peer loan site itself does not actually make loans but offers investors the opportunity to loan you money and earn the interest on proceeds.

 Investor demand for loans is very strong right now so you have a pretty good chance of getting your loan funded.
 Keep an eye on your loan listing and any requests by the p2p lending site for information.
 Getting documents submitted quickly is the best way to make sure you get your money as quickly as possible.

 People think that all peer to peer loan sites are the same but there is actually quite a bit of difference between them.
 You can use those differences to get the best peer loan for your needs and at a better interest rate.